SustechSTA303/STA303-Assignment03/myWork/ZhangChi_12110821_assign3.md

 ### Time test

-In this part, I randomly choose 250 pairs of stations by using function `random_choice`\.
-For each pair, I compute its `number of iterations` in all algorithms and get a table in size 250*21.
-Here is the boxplot.
+In this part, I randomly choose 200 pairs of stations by using function `random_choice`\.
+For each pair, I compute its `number of iterations` in all algorithms and get a table in size 200*18.

 ```python
 # given a number `n`, randomly choose n pairs of station